lizmat/raku-all-modules/MARTIMM/mongo-perl6-driver/README.md

 #### Diagnostic Commands

-* [ ] availableQueryOptions.
-Internal command that reports on the capabilities of the current MongoDB instance.
 * [ ] buildInfo.
 Displays statistics about the MongoDB build.
 * [ ] collStats.
 Reports storage utilization statics for a specified collection.
 * [ ] connPoolStats.
 Reports statistics on the outgoing connections from this MongoDB instance to other MongoDB instances in the deployment.
 * [ ] cursorInfo.
 Deprecated.
 Reports statistics on active cursors.
-* [ ] dataSize.
-Returns the data size for a range of data.
-For internal use.
-* [ ] dbHash.
-Internal command to support sharding.
 * [ ] dbStats.
 Reports storage utilization statistics for the specified database.
-* [ ] diagLogging.
-Provides a diagnostic logging.
-For internal use.
-* [ ] driverOIDTest.
-Internal command that converts an ObjectId to a string to support tests.
 * [ ] features.
 Reports on features available in the current MongoDB instance.
 * [ ] getCmdLineOpts.
 Returns a document with the run-time arguments to the MongoDB instance and their parsed options.
 * [ ] getLog.
 Returns recent log messages.
 * [ ] hostInfo.
 Returns data that reflects the underlying host system.
 * [ ] indexStats.
 Experimental command that collects and aggregates statistics on all indexes.
-* [ ] isSelf.
-Internal command to support testing.
 * [ ] listCommands.
 Lists all database commands provided by the current mongod instance.
 * [x] list_databases.
 Returns a document that lists all databases and returns basic database statistics.
-* [ ] netstat.
-Internal command that reports on intra-deployment connectivity.
-Only available for mongos instances.
-* [ ] ping.
-Internal command that tests intra-deployment connectivity.
 * [ ] profile.
 Interface for the database profiler.
 * [ ] serverStatus.
 Returns a collection metrics on instance-wide resource utilization and status.
 * [ ] shardConnPoolStats.
 Reports statistics on a mongos\u2018s connection pool for client operations against shards.
 * [ ] top.
 Returns raw usage statistics for each database in the mongod instance.
-* [ ] validate.
-Internal command that scans for a collection\u2019s data and indexes for correctness.
-* [ ] whatsmyuri.
-Internal command that returns information on the current client.

-#### Internal Commands

-* [ ] _migrateClone.
-Internal command that supports chunk migration.
-Do not call directly.
-* [ ] _recvChunkAbort.
-Internal command that supports chunk migrations in sharded clusters.
-Do not call directly.
-* [ ] _recvChunkCommit.
-Internal command that supports chunk migrations in sharded clusters.
-Do not call directly.
-* [ ] _recvChunkStart.
-Internal command that facilitates chunk migrations in sharded clusters..
-Do not call directly.
-* [ ] _recvChunkStatus.
-Internal command that returns data to support chunk migrations in sharded clusters.
-Do not call directly.
-* [ ] _replSetFresh.
-Internal command that supports replica set election operations.
-* [ ] _transferMods.
-Internal command that supports chunk migrations.
-Do not call directly.
-* [ ] handshake.
-Internal command.
-* [ ] mapreduce.shardedfinish.
-Internal command that supports map-reduce in sharded cluster environments.
-* [ ] replSetElect.
-Internal command that supports replica set functionality.
-* [ ] replSetGetRBID.
-Internal command that supports replica set operations.
-* [ ] replSetHeartbeat.
-Internal command that supports replica set operations.
-* [ ] writeBacksQueued.
-Internal command that supports chunk migrations in sharded clusters.
-* [ ] writebacklisten.
-Internal command that supports chunk migrations in sharded clusters.

-#### Testing Commands

-* [ ] _hashBSONElement.
-Internal command.
-Computes the MD5 hash of a BSON element.
-* [ ] _journalLatencyTest.
-Tests the time required to write and perform a file system sync for a file in the journal directory.
-* [ ] captrunc.
-Internal command.
-Truncates capped collections.
-* [ ] configureFailPoint.
-Internal command for testing.
-Configures failure points.
-* [ ] emptycapped.
-Internal command.
-Removes all documents from a capped collection.
-* [ ] forceerror.
-Internal command for testing.
-Forces a user assertion exception.
-* [ ] godinsert.
-Internal command for testing.
-* [ ] replSetTest.
-Internal command for testing replica set functionality.
-* [ ] skewClockCommand.
-Internal command.
-Do not call this command directly.
-* [ ] sleep.
-Internal command for testing.
-Forces MongoDB to block all operations.
-* [ ] testDistLockWithSkew.
-Internal command.
-Do not call this directly.
-* [ ] testDistLockWithSyncCluster.
-Internal command.
-Do not call this directly.

 #### Auditing Commands